nichoth/nichoth/src/_posts/dev-diary-bundle.md

 });
 ```

-A bad thing because if I want to do something, like change the source file and output folder, how do I do that?
+This is a bad thing because if I want to do something, like change the source file and output folder, how do I do that?
 Bash is the most basic level that people know, and I miss the browserify way of using bash pipes to determine the output.